OpenUp-LabTakizawa/.github/README.md

 - [SECURITY.md](https://github.com/OpenUp-LabTakizawa/.github/blob/main/SECURITY.md)

 These help you make the good documents and understand our community interaction.
-For more information, please see the article on [creating a default community health file for your organization](https://help.github.com/en/articles/creating-a-default-community-health-file-for-your-organization).
+For more information, please see the article on [creating a default community health file](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file).

 ## 🆚 VSCode Extensions